Recovery Action for Wight BID Levy

 You will be sent a reminder notice requiring the account be brought up to date within the next seven days.

 If the reminder balance is not paid, a Magistrates' Court Summons will be issued.
-This gives you notice to appear before the Court on a specified date and will incur additional costs of £81 to be paid with your BID levy amount.
+This gives you notice to appear before the Court on a specified date and will incur additional costs.

 If you pay the full balance including the Summons costs before the hearing, no further action will be taken.

 If the balance (including costs) is not paid by the hearing date we will apply for a Liability Order for the amount due.
-This will incur additional costs of £30.
+The granting of a liability order incurs additional costs.

 If you receive a summons and are unable to pay the amount in full by the hearing date please contact us, we may be able to agree an arrangement.
 This can be agreed prior to the court hearing, although you will be subject to the Liability Order and associated costs.